-The 2011 Census was carried out in October of last year and the results are expected later in 2012.
-However, early estimates are claiming that the population for South Africa in 2012 will climb to over 50.5 million people.
-If this is confirmed then that represents a rise of nearly six million people over the course of the last ten years.
+The 2011 Census was carried out in October of 2011 and showed that the population had climbed to over 50.5 million people.
+That represents a rise of nearly six million people over the course of the previous ten years.

 So what are the reasons for this increase?
 The question of immigration raises a contrasting set of views.
 The South African Migration Project has claimed that the country is more opposed to immigrants than anywhere else in the world.
 However, in 2008 it was revealed that over 200,000 refugees applied for asylum in South Africa, more than four times the number declared the year before.